edgedb/easy-edgedb/chapter13/index.md

 }
 ```

-We could have just used `FILTER.name IN Person.name` but two filters is better if we have a lot of characters later on.
+Other filters such as `FILTER .name IN Person.name AND .first_appearance IN Person.last_appearance;` are possible too but checking if the link `EXISTS` is easiest.
 We could also switch to `cal::local_datetime` instead of `cal::local_date` to get the exact time down to the minute.
 But we won't need to get that precise just yet.

 ## The type union operator: |